Mission and Outreach Ministries

 Thank you for your generosity in donating non-perishable foods every month.
 The food can be put in the wooden missions donation boxes by the church doors.

 This is a shelter and community support for teenagers who find themselves homeless and in need of some extra help and a home.
-We have volunteers who cook meals for the teens, and do other misc projects with and for the teens.
+We have volunteers who cook meals for the teens, and do other miscellaneous projects with and for the teens.

 The Place ignites the potential in youth to exit homelessness and create self-determined, fulfilled lives.